opendatahub-io/distributed-workloads/workshops/kueue/README.md

 ### Resource Flavor Setup

-* Update the `nodeLabels` in the `resources/resource_flavor.yaml` file to match those of your AI worker nodes
+* Update the `nodeLabels` in the `resources/resource_flavors.yaml` file to match those of your AI worker nodes
 * Apply the ResourceFlavor:
     ```console
-    oc apply -f resources/resource_flavor.yaml
+    oc apply -f resources/resource_flavors.yaml
     ```

 ### Configure Team ClusterQueues

-The workshop provides two pre-configured ClusterQueues (`team1` and `team2`) that demonstrate resource management between teams:
+The workshop provides two pre-configured ClusterQueues (`team1` and `team2`) that demonstrate multi-team resource management with different allocation strategies:

-* Each team gets dedicated resource quotas
+* Team1 (ML Team A): Resource quota of 8x A100 + 2x H100 GPUs, 80 CPU, 1280Gi Memory
+* Team2 (ML Team B): Resource quota of 4x A100 + 6x H100 GPUs, 80 CPU, 1280Gi Memory
+* **Both teams can use either GPU type** based on job requirements (`nodeSelector`) and resource availability
+* Resource quotas are calibrated for realistic kfto-sft-llm workloads (not over-provisioned)
+* Both teams can perform full ML lifecycle: training, fine-tuning, inference, and serving
-* Resources are managed within an organization cohort
+* Resources are managed within an organization cohort with borrowing capabilities
 * Fair scheduling with BestEffortFIFO strategy

 Create the ClusterQueues: